• What is Copywriting?

 2. You’ve Practiced Copywriting

-Until you actually take the time to write copy (like with the action sheets we provide in the CCA), edit your own copy, and ask for feedback, you don’t really know how to write copy.
-As good as our training is, you do have to do the work in order to master the techniques!
+Until you take the time to write copy (like with the action sheets we provide in the CCA), edit your own copy, and ask for feedback, you don’t really know how to write copy.
+As good as our training is, you do have to do the work to master the techniques!

-For most new copywriters, this will involve creating spec ads (though some copywriters opt to start pitching small businesses and
+For most new copywriters, this will involve creating spec ads (though some copywriters opt to start pitching small businesses and nonprofits first).

 3. You Have a Process for Pitching

 You can’t just send out an email asking for work or, worse, send out a mass email to a bunch of contacts.
 You need to learn the system for sending out pitches that are so full of value for the recipients that they welcome your pitches and they’re much more likely to get in touch.
-(Also in the CCA.
+(This is also in the CCA.
 I didn’t call it “comprehensive” for nothing.)

 And, of course, you need to make sure your pitches aren’t sales-y.